MOEAFramework/MOEAFramework/docs/operators.md

 [^deb94]: Deb, K. and Agrawal, R. B. (1994).
 Simulated binary crossover for continuous search space.
 Technical Report No. IITK/ME/SMD-94027, Indian Institute of Technology, Kanpur, India.
 [^deb96]: Deb, K. and Goyal, M. (1996).
 A combined genetic adaptive search (geneas) for engineering design.
 Computer Science and Informatics, 26(4):30–45.
+[^deb02]: Deb, K., Anand, A., and Joshi, D. (2002).
+A computationally efficient evolutionary algorithm for real-parameter optimization.
+Evolutionary Computation, 10:371–395.
+[^goldberg85]: Goldberg, D. E. and Jr., R. L. (1985).
+Alleles, loci, and the traveling salesman problem.
+In 1st International Conference on Genetic Algorithms and Their Applications.
+[^higuchi00]: Higuchi, T., Tsutsui, S., and Yamamura, M. (2000).
+Theoretical analysis of simplex crossover for real-coded genetic algorithms.
+In Parallel Problem Solving from Nature (PPSN VI), pages 365–374.
+[^kita99]: Kita, H., Ono, I., and Kobayashi, S. (1999).
+Multi-parental extension of the unimodal normal distribution crossover for real-coded genetic algorithms.
+In Proceedings of the 1999 Congress on Evolutionary Computation (CEC 1999), pages 1581–1588, Washington, DC.
+[^tsutsui99]: Tsutsui, S., Yamamura, M., and Higuchi, T. (1999).
+Multi-parent recombination with simplex crossover in real coded genetic algorithms.
+In Genetic and Evolutionary Computation Conference (GECCO 1999), pages 657–664, Orlando, FL.
+[^vrugt07]: Vrugt, J. A. and Robinson, B. A. (2007).
+Improved evolutionary optimization from genetically adaptive multimethod search.
+Proceedings of the National Academy of Sciences, 104(3):708–711.
+[^vrugt09]: Vrugt, J. A., Robinson, B. A., and Hyman, J. M. (2009).
+Self-adaptive multimethod search for global optimization in real-parameter spaces.
+IEEE Transactions on Evolutionary Computation, 13(2):243–259.